 16. RVers are nice and helpful people

-There’s a camaraderie in the RV world (whether you’re full-timer or a weekend warrior).
+There’s a camaraderie in the RV world (whether you’re full-time or a weekend warrior).
 We’re all sharing an experience and want to help one another.
 Too much traffic on the freeway?
 Count on a truck pulling a 5th wheel to slow down so you can merge.
-Need help backing in to a tight spot?
-Your neighbor will come guide you.
+Need help backing into a tight spot?
+Your neighbor will come to guide you.
 Weird sound in your trailer?
 I guarantee three people have had the issue before and are all willing to help you diagnose it.

 17. Good WiFi and cell service is sometimes limited

 I often see posts about people wanting to disconnect and unplug while camping — and that is an awesome thing to do every now and then.
 But when you’re living and working in an RV, good WiFi or cell service is a must.
 Paying a few extra bucks for a campsite with WiFi can be worth it, so you don’t have to drive 20 miles into town for your next Zoom meeting.
 Also, free WiFi spots are often available in laundromats, grocery stores, and schools.